 Cycling Weekly said: “In purely physical terms, this is probably the toughest classic: the climbs are long, most of them are pretty steep as well, and they come up with depressing frequency in the final kilometers.”

-Then the Spring Classics give way to the summer Tours.
-Warmer weather is just around the corner.
+The Spring Classics then give way to summer Tours.
+See?
+Warmer weather isn’t that far off.

 - In the market for a new bike?
 Consider the bike that was built for the Paris-Roubaix Spring Classic.
-Come in to test ride the Specialized Roubaix endurance road bike and learn why Smoother Is Faster.
+Stay tuned for more on the 2017 Specialized Roubaix – and learn why Smoother Is Faster!